NeblioTeam/neblio-api-lib-go/docs/TestnetNTP1Api.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-# **TestnetGetTokenMetadataOfIssuance**
+# **TestnetGetTokenMetadata**
-> GetTokenMetadataResponse TestnetGetTokenMetadataOfIssuance(ctx, tokenid)
+> GetTokenMetadataResponse TestnetGetTokenMetadata(ctx, tokenid)
-Get Issuance Metadata of Token
+Get Metadata of Token

-Returns the metadata associated with a token at time of issuance.
+Returns the metadata associated with a token.

 ### Required Parameters